Avijit Sarkar, Associate Professor and Director

 Hindupur (Rama) Ramakrishna

-Hindupur Ramakrishna (Rama) is a Professor of information technology (IT) in the school of business at the University of Redlands.
+Hindupur (Rama) Ramakrishna is a professor of information technology (IT) in the School of Business at the University of Redlands.
 He joined the university in 2003.
 He has a BS in Mechanical Engineering from Bangalore University, India and a Ph.D. in Decision Sciences from Georgia State University.
-He has taught in a variety of business schools in the US during the past 32 years.
-At the university, he is the founder and the director of the study-abroad program to India and also the coordinator of the MSIT program.
-His teaching and research interests are in organizational value of IT.
-Human resources (HR) management as it applies to IT, IT curriculum, business analytics including geographic information system (GIS) and spatial analysis (SA), and outsourcing/offshoring IT are some organizational value issues he is currently studying.
-His research articles have been published in the Interfaces, Journal of CIS, Omega, Information and Management, Human Performance, Human Resource Development Quarterly, Computer Personnel, and other journals.
+He has taught in a variety of business schools in the U.S. during the past 32 years.
+At the University, he is the founder and director of the study abroad program to India and also the coordinator of the MSIT program.
+His teaching and research interests are in organizational value of IT, human resources (HR) management as it applies to IT, IT curriculum, business analytics including geographic information system (GIS) and spatial analysis (SA), and outsourcing/offshoring IT.
+His research articles have been published in Interfaces, Journal of CIS, Omega, Information and Management, Human Performance, Human Resource Development Quarterly, Computer Personnel, and other journals.

-Vanessa Siliezar joined the University of Redlands in 2008.
-Since that time she has managed special projects and public events for centers in the School.
-She also had duties in the Academic Support Center of School of Business, which supports the research and teaching of the faculty in the School of Business.
+Karen Kraker joined the University of Redlands in 2008.
+Since that time she has managed special projects and public events for the School of Business.
+She balances this role with additional duties in the Academic Support Center of the School of Business, which supports the research and teaching of all School of Business faculty.